Combinatorics of ancestral lines for a Wright-Fisher diffusion with selection in a L\'evy environment: Main tools, methods, and results

-Note that running the ASG $(A_{\beta})_{\beta \geq 0}$ defined above, starting with $l$ lines at time $\beta=0$, until time $\beta = T$, corresponds heuristically to choose uniformly randomly $l$ individuals at time $s=T$ in the infinite population of the model \eqref{levymodelsdesimp} and to trace back their potential ancestors until time $s=0$.
-In other words the timelines $s$ and $\beta$ run in opposite directions.
-The rigorous relation between the Wright-Fisher diffusion \eqref{levymodelsdesimp} and the quenched and annealed ASG will be given in Proposition \ref{h(x)ht(x)} below.

-In the graphical representation of the ASG we chose the same convention as for the graphical representation of the Moran model: two lines involved into a coalescence are joined by a triangle-shaped arrows, branchings that favor type $0$ (resp. type $1$) are represented by filled (resp. empty) star-shaped arrows.
-More precisely, when a line is subject to a branching that favors type $0$ (resp. type $1$), it is prolongated into a continuing line and an incoming line appears that is joined to the continuing line by a filled (resp. empty) star-shaped arrows.
-The incoming line is at the tail of the arrow while the continuing line is at its head.
-See Fig. \ref{ASGpicture} for a picture of the graphical representation of the ASG.
+In the graphical representation of the ASG in Figure~\ref{ASGpicture}, we use the same convention as for the Moran model: two lines involved into a coalescence event are joined by an arrow with triangle-shaped head, and branchings that favor type $0$ (resp. $1$) are represented by arrows with filled (resp. unfilled) star-shaped head.
+More precisely, a line subject to a branching turns into a continuing line and an incoming line appears.
+The arrow with star-shaped head goes from the incoming line to the continuing line.